ssocias/cassie_docs/source/get-requests.rst

 Create Castie- Group List
 =========================

 The request to actually save a Castie being created can be found in the :ref:`create castie` section of the POST requests docs.
-This request will return a list of groups for the User to choose from in the process of createing their Castie.
+This request will return a list of groups for the User to choose from in the process of creating their Castie.

 **Definition:**